-When first installing the Quantum3, or subsequently moving or using the unit on a new application, before proceeding to program the unit for its intended application it is recommended that you ensure that all parameters are at their default values by completing a Factory Defaults P930, as described in Chapter 5 Parameter Guide.
+When first installing the Zenith 140, or subsequently moving or using the unit on a new application, before proceeding to program the unit for its intended application it is recommended that you ensure that all parameters are at their default values by completing a Factory Defaults P930, as described in Chapter 5 Parameter Guide.

-When you first switch the Quantum3 on, it will be reading the distance from the face of the transducer to the surface (In the case of the mmWave radar the distance is from the lens face to the surface).
+When you first switch the Zenith 140 on, it will be reading the distance from the face of the transducer to the surface.
 It will be indicating in metres, as shown on the display.
 All relays are set OFF.

-The date (P931) and time (P932) in the Quantum3 were set at the factory, but may need checking, and amending if, for example the application is in a time zone other than GMT, see Chapter 5 Parameter Guide for full details.
+The date (P931) and time (P932) in the Zenith 140 were set at the factory, but may need checking, and amending if, for example the application is in a time zone other than GMT, see Chapter 5 Parameter Guide for full details.